ahamlinman/isopod/README.md

 [bonnet]: https://www.adafruit.com/product/4687
 [raspi-config]: https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi#manual-install-3157124

-(For the record, I mostly chose E-Ink based on Adafruit's inventory at the time of the project.
-It was probably for the best, though.
-A "live" display could have been more interesting, but also harder to set up and use.)
+(I mostly chose E-Ink based on Adafruit's inventory at the time of the project.
+A "live" display could have been more interesting, but also harder to set up and use, so this unintentional choice may have been for the best.)

 ### Terminal Hardware Notes